by Ron Madson

 The clarity of that single statement caused the national news media to conclude that the Mormon Church had issued a strong anti-war message referring to our “current hostilities” — which at the time was the invasion of Afghanistan and proposed invasion of Iraq:

-“The Golden Rule’s prohibition of one interfering with the right of others was equally binding on all nations and associations and left no room for retaliatory reactions, Nelson said at the meeting Saturday.”45
+“The Golden Rule’s prohibition of one interfering with the right of others was equally binding on all nations and associations and left no room for retaliatory reactions, Nelson said at the meeting Saturday.” ((CNN Reported: “The Mormon Church issued a strong anti-war message at is semiannual General conference clearly referring to current hostilities in the Middle East, advocating patience and negotiations” and “The Golden Rule’s prohibition of one interfering with the right of others was equally binding on all nations and associations and left no room for retaliatory reactions, Nelson said at the meeting Saturday.”))

-The following spring, and just days after our invasion of Iraq, President Hinckley delivered his key note address in General Conference directly addressing our doctrine as to “War and Peace.”46 President Hinckley referenced D&C 98 by stating: “Modern revelation states that we are to ‘renounce war and proclaim peace.’”
+The following spring, and just days after our invasion of Iraq, President Hinckley delivered his key note address in General Conference directly addressing our doctrine as to “War and Peace.” ((“War and Peace” President Gordon B. Hinckley, April 2003 LDS Semiannual General Conference)) President Hinckley referenced D&C 98 by stating: “Modern revelation states that we are to ‘renounce war and proclaim peace.’”
 (D&C 98:16).
 This isolated reference to D&C 98 was followed by two other subjunctive statements as to whether we would as a faith renounce our current wars: “We can renounce war and proclaim peace” and “This places us in the position of those who teach peace, who work for peace.”

 Just days after 9/11 President Bush demanded that the nation of Afghanistan turn over Osama Bin Laden to the United States.
 The Afghan government said they would if the U.S. government shared their evidence that Osama Bin Laden was involved in the 9/11 attacks.
 President Bush insisted that he did not have to share that evidence and if the Afghan government did not comply with our demands, then we would invade their country.
 The Afghan government warned the United States to not invade their country.

 It should be mentioned that the Afghan government, responding to the requests of their clerics, sought to have Osama Bin Laden leave their country to avoid a conflict but before that occurred and just days after the demand was made by the United States to turn over Bin Laden, the United States of America invaded the sovereign nation of Afghanistan on October 7, 2001.
 Now almost 12 years later what has happened?
 Tens of thousands of Afghani men, women and children have lost their life in this war we started; over 3,000 American military have perished with innumerable life altering injuries.
 The war continues to this day.
 Drones drop bombs weekly on Afghanistan and Pakistani villages where a minimum of 45% of those killed are women and children and another large percentage are men that can not be identified as insurgents (in an Orwellian fashion we invade a country, knock down their doors, bomb their villages and then when anyone fights back we call them the “insurgents.”).
-We call the horror of 9/11 a national tragedy — in this region of the world where they are bombed weekly– they call it Tuesday.47
+We call the horror of 9/11 a national tragedy — in this region of the world where they are bombed weekly– they call it Tuesday. ((Top military and Executive branch members (The “Disposition Matrix”) meets Monday over lunch to decide who to drone bomb with Hellfire Missiles.
+The next day, “Tuesday”, when the Disposition Matrix bombing plans are executed constitutes another villages’ own personal 9/11.))

 Did the nation of Iraq have any connection with the 9/11 terrorist act?
 No. Did they have weapons of mass destruction?
 No. Had they invaded us first?
 No. Were they threatening to invade the United States?
 No. Then why did we invade their country?
 On March 20, 2003 the United States invaded Iraq with overwhelming force, bombing with “Shock and Awe.”
-Thanks to imbedded reporting we were not spared the details of the horror.48 Ten years later hundreds of thousands civilians have been killed or maimed with the resultant immeasurable generational affects of warfare — not to mention the loss of human life of fathers, husbands/wives, sons/daughters of our very best sent to that nation for revenge and, of course, to depose an evil man.
-Then predictably as the “wicked seek to punish the wicked” mimetic rivalry sets in as we began to engage in our own calculated, premeditated torture49 as well as the inflicting widespread death through unrelenting bombing, and even our own use of chemical weapons on civilians in Fallujah.50 Thus, fulfilling the voice of warning that if we invaded a country that was not threatening us that we would become the very evil that we deplored — as prophetically foreshadowed by Congresswoman, Barbara Lee’s clergy.
+Thanks to imbedded reporting we were not spared the details of the horror. ((“Generation Kill” by Evan Wright)) Ten years later hundreds of thousands civilians have been killed or maimed with the resultant immeasurable generational affects of warfare — not to mention the loss of human life of fathers, husbands/wives, sons/daughters of our very best sent to that nation for revenge and, of course, to depose an evil man.
+Then predictably as the “wicked seek to punish the wicked” mimetic rivalry sets in as we began to engage in our own calculated, premeditated torture ((“Don’t Torture in my name” by Joshua Madson, the Mormon Worker, the Third Edition. http://themormonworker.wordpress.com/2012/10/18/3364/ )) as well as the inflicting widespread death through unrelenting bombing, and even our own use of chemical weapons on civilians in Fallujah. ((We now know that our U.S. Military used napalm and phosphorus gas on the city of Fallujah resulting in continuing birth defects and then deliberately lied about its use. http://www.guardian.co.uk/politics/2005/nov/15/usa.iraq)) Thus, fulfilling the voice of warning that if we invaded a country that was not threatening us that we would become the very evil that we deplored — as prophetically foreshadowed by Congresswoman, Barbara Lee’s clergy.

 The “moral” framework for both of these wars were summed up in the “Bush Doctrine.”
 The “Bush Doctrine” is simply giving our nation license to invade countries that have not attacked us, have no intention of doing so, but we take the offensive and invade them first “before” they have a chance to perhaps attack us.
-This was also called the “One percent doctrine” as articulated by chief war architect Vice-President Richard Cheney which meant that if “we” determined that there was even a 1% chance of being harmed by our enemy that we had the right to strike our enemy first to prevent them from harming us.51
+This was also called the “One percent doctrine” as articulated by chief war architect Vice-President Richard Cheney which meant that if “we” determined that there was even a 1% chance of being harmed by our enemy that we had the right to strike our enemy first to prevent them from harming us. ((The One Percent Doctrine as articulated by VP Richard Cheney: “If there’s a 1% chance that Pakistani scientists are helping al-Qaeda build or develop a nuclear weapon, we have to treat it as a certainty in terms of our response.
+It’s not about our analysis … It’s about our response.”))

 If ever there were two wars that had crossed over every doctrinal and ethical line of our Latter-day Saint religious beliefs it was these two wars of aggression.
-The Book of Mormon could not be clearer that the very moment we begin to take the war to our enemies and invade their lands that we will lose all covenantal protection and have become the very evil we deplore.52
+The Book of Mormon could not be clearer that the very moment we begin to take the war to our enemies and invade their lands that we will lose all covenantal protection and have become the very evil we deplore. ((Mormon 3: 9-17))

 Even though the “Immutable Peace Covenant” found in Section 98 was received by Joseph Smith in 1833, and the most recent publication of the Doctrine and Covenants was completed in 1835, as indicated above, said Section was not read, mentioned or referred to as a check to the acts of aggression by either church leadership or the general membership of the church in regard to the 1838 Missouri wars.
 But what is our excuse?
 We have studied the Doctrine and Covenants every four years for decades, we have had ample opportunity to read and digest this Covenant — especially when faced with the crucible of conflict.
 And finally, we have had sermons such as that given by Elder Nelson and President Hinckley specifically referring to our obligation to “renounce war and proclaim peace.”
 So let’s objectively ask ourselves whether we have once again in our generation rejected in both words and deeds this Peace Covenant.